Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: The ITP Algorithms

 ITP (Iterated Tour Partitioning) is a frequently used technique for (unit-demand) CVRP.
 The main idea of ITP is to construct feasible solutions for CVRP based on given Hamiltonian cycles: first split the Hamiltonian cycle into several connected pieces of length at most $k$ and then construct a tour for each piece.
 The algorithm will consider several different ways to split the Hamiltonian cycle and choose the best one.

-There are different versions of the ITP algorithm for CVRP according to the Hamiltonian cycle containing the depot $v_0$ or not.
+According to the used Hamiltonian cycle containing the depot $v_0$ or not, there are two versions of ITP.
 We briefly introduce them below and then introduce an extension.
-Now we assume the problem is unit-demand $k$-CVRP.
+Now, we consider unit-demand $k$-CVRP.